Alberta PNP (AAIP) 2026: All Streams Explained

 Your location and work status determine where you start:

 - Already working in Alberta on a valid permit?
-Start with the AOS if your NOC is not on the ineligible occupations list.
+Start with the AOS if your NOC is not on the ineligible occupations list and you meet its application requirements.

 - In Alberta with an Express Entry profile and a tech job offer?
 Look at the Accelerated Tech Pathway before anything else.